 We educate and guide our customers to help them make the best possible decisions.

-We provide a one year warranty for all our products when we do the installation.
+We provide 3 month warranty for all our products when we do the installation.

 /ˈvərdnt/ • adjective